USAR-Rankings/Simulations/README.md

 # USAR_Simulations
-This is a repository to simulate spikeball tournaments.
-This was developed for the USAR Rankings Committee
+This is a repository to simulate roundnet tournaments.
+This was developed by the USAR Rankings Committee

 ## See Example in Notebooks for full explanation